i Prioritisation and resource allocation of the enforcement authorities

 ii Enforcement agenda

-On 21 February 2017, the BCA published a document explaining the strategic objectives that will guide its choice when selecting the cases it will focus on.5 In that regard, as in 2016, the BCA continues to take the following four factors into account when assessing its interest in starting an investigation into a given case:
+On 27 April 2018, the BCA published a document explaining the strategic objectives that will guide its choice when selecting the cases it will focus on.5 In that regard, as in previous years, the BCA continues to take the following four factors into account when assessing its interest in starting an investigation into a given case:

 - the impact of the case on the functioning of markets in Belgium and on consumers;